pkenny11/CoxRossRubinsteinCalc/README.md

 For my Project, I've decided to create a "Options Pricing Calculator", which is based on the Binomial Options Pricing Model.
 It includes a convenient graphical interface for calculating the price of European options using the Cox-Ross-Rubinstein binomial tree model.

 #### Options Background
 In the contex of how they're used for this project, Options are a financial derivative that gives the "holder" the right to buy or sell an underlying asset (stock) at a predetermined price, by a specific predetermined date.
-For example, you can purchase a call option that would enable someone to buy a stock (currently priced at $100) for $105 dollars by a certain date.
+For example, you can purchase a call option that would allow to buy a stock (currently priced at $100) for $105 (strike price) by a certain date.
+However, if that specified date arrives and the stock is not at or above the "strike" price, the options expires worthless and you dont' get any value in return.

 #### Binomial Options Pricing Model
 The Binomial Options Pricing Model important tool in the field of quantitative finance for valuing options.
 It provides flexiblity and an intuitive system for pricing a variety of options.